ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 ```
 :::

-To allow batching we must lift our batched api's into `Hxl`.
+To allow batching we must lift our batched api into `Hxl`.
-As in the Haxl paper, we must define datasources for our api's.
+As in the Haxl paper, we must define datasources for our apis.
 ```scala
 final case class InsertUserKey(user: User) case object InsertUser extends DSKey[InsertUserKey, Unit]